dariopellegrini/kdone-website/geolocation.md

                val location: GeoLocation)
 ```

-This will add a `Geolocation` attribute to API requests.
+This will add a `GeoLocation` attribute to API requests.
 The body will be made like that
 ```json
 {